bwolleb/rlgen/readme.md

 # Build process
 The build process is done in two stages:

-The "build" time when the engine processes a list of blocks using the available [modules](core/modules) and transforms them into reportlab blocks, called flowable objects.
+The "build" time when the engine processes a list of blocks using the available [modules](core/modules) and transforms them into reportlab objects, called "flowable" objects.
+These can be directly processed and rendered by the reportlab mechanism.

 The "render" time when the reportlab engine uses the flowable objects and generates the final PDF document.
 This is usually done several times so that the indexing items, such as the table of content, are up to date with all the document content (like a LaTeX document).